Orthwein v. Medina et al | Law.com Radar

-Loeb & Loeb filed a breach-of-contract lawsuit Monday in California Northern District Court on behalf of Jennifer H. Orthwein, a founding partner and 50 percent owner of Medina Orthwein LLP, a Northern California law firm specializing in employment and civil rights actions.
-The suit pursues claims against Felicia Medina for alleged misuse of partnership funds.
+Loeb & Loeb filed a breach-of-contract lawsuit Monday in California Northern District Court on behalf of Jennifer Orthwein in connection with the dissolution of law firm, Medina Orthwein LLP.
+The suit pursues claims against Felicia Medina, former equity partner of Medina Orthwein, of misappropriating funds for personal use and enetering into a settlement agreement on behalf of the firm without proper consent of Orthwein.
 Counsel have not yet appeared for the defendant.
-The case is 3:23-cv-00433, Orthwein v.
+The case is 4:23-cv-00433, Orthwein v.
 Medina et al.

 California